guigolab/pb_gen/README.md

 ## Execution

 As with any other Snakemake workflow, the command issued will depend on your computing environment.
-Here's an example which runs reasonably well in a UGE/DRMAA cluster environment, in my experience:
+Here's an example which runs well in a UGE/DRMAA cluster environment, in my experience (`{variables}` in curly braces are expanded by Snakemake):

 ```bash
 snakemake -p --reason --latency-wait 100 --use-conda -s pb_gen.smk -j 4500 \